Leslie Kritzer

-Leslie Rodriguez Kritzer (born May 24, 1977) is an American singer and musical theatre actress.
+Leslie Rodriguez Kritzer (born May 24, 1977) is an American musical theatre actress and singer.
+She was nominated for a Tony Award for Best Featured Actress in a Musical for her performance in the Broadway revival of Spamalot.
+Since 2024, she has voiced Rosie in the adult animated musical series Hazbin Hotel.

 Life and career

 Leslie Rodriguez Kritzer was born in Manhattan and raised in Livingston, New Jersey.
 Her father is Jewish, and her mother is of Puerto Rican ancestry.
 Kritzer was raised Catholic.
 She attended Livingston High School, graduating in 1995.
 A 1999 graduate of the University of Cincinnati – College-Conservatory of Music, she has appeared on Broadway in Hairspray as Shelly and in Legally Blonde as Serena.
 Off-Broadway she appeared in The Great American Trailer Park Musical, Bat Boy, and Godspell, and her regional credits include Vanities (Kathy), Babes in Arms (Baby Rose), and both Grease (Rizzo) and Funny Girl (Fanny) at Paper Mill Playhouse.

 Kritzer starred in Leslie Kritzer is Patti LuPone at Les Mouches, a recreation of Patti LuPone's famed nightclub act.
 The show premiered at Joe's Pub and was conceived and directed by Ben Rimalower.
 She received a 2006 Drama Desk nomination for Outstanding Featured Actress in a Musical for The Great American Trailer Park Musical, followed by a 2007 Special Achievement MAC Award for her show Leslie Kritzer Is Patti LuPone at Les Mouches, and a 2007 Clarence Derwent Award for her performance as Serena in Legally Blonde.

 Kritzer starred in A Catered Affair, portraying Janey Hurley, the character played by Debbie Reynolds in the 1956 feature film of the same name.
 A Catered Affair ran on Broadway from March 2008 through July 27, 2008.
 She starred in the Encores! staged concert presentation of On the Town in November 2008 as Hildy, the amorous and aggressive taxi driver.

 In the 2009 New York Musical Theatre Festival, she performed in Judas and Me as the angel Gabriel.
 In March 2009 Kritzer played Monica in the Off-Broadway musical Rooms: A Rock Romance.
 In December 2009, she performed in the musical Pop! at the Yale Repertory Theatre.
 The musical is based on the life of Andy Warhol.
 Kritzer portrayed Valerie, a character based on Valerie Solanas.